connormullett/CPrograms/catClone/README.md

 # Cat Clone
-Practice program for file input for a future attempt at tokenizing
+Various tools for file input/output for a future attempt at tokenizing
 characters from file.
 Long term goal is a Compiler on some architecture